proxmox/proxmox-backup/docs/markdown-primer.rst

   --  John Gruber, https://daringfireball.net/projects/markdown/

-The Proxmox Backup Server (PBS) web-interface has support for using Markdown to rendering rich text formatting in node and virtual guest notes.
+The "Notes" panel of the Proxmox Backup Server web-interface supports rendering Markdown text.

-PBS supports CommonMark with most extensions of GFM (GitHub Flavoured Markdown), like tables or task-lists.
+Proxmox Backup Server supports CommonMark with most extensions of GFM (GitHub Flavoured Markdown), like tables or task-lists.

 .. _markdown_basics:

 Markdown Basics
 ---------------

-Note that we only describe the basics here, please search the web for more extensive resources, for example on https://www.markdownguide.org/
+Note that we only describe the basics here.
+Please search the web for more extensive resources, for example on https://www.markdownguide.org/

 Headings